tambo-ai

 Limitations

-• MCP servers must be accessible via HTTP/HTTPS
+• MCP servers must be accessible via HTTP/HTTPS.
+Stdio-based MCP servers are not supported.

 Next Steps